mirenty/Egami-skins/README.md

 Skins for Atemio

-a4you by mmark
+- a4you by mmark
-Magic HD Night by DeGroov
+- Magic HD Night by DeGroov
-Magic HD Noire by DeGroov
+- Magic HD Noire by DeGroov
+- megaHD by mmark
+-